HOW TO PREVENT BABY BALD SPOTS?

 First things, first.
 Don’t panic!

-Hormones can play a big part in baby hair-loss after birth (the same way new mums can lose large amounts of hair).
-However, the most common cause for baby bald spots is the time baby spends on their back.
-Babies are constantly rubbing the backs of their heads on their mattresses, bassinets, capsules, etc. causing their fine hair to be knotted and broken off or pulled out by the constant friction.
+Hormones can play a big part in baby hair-loss after birth (the same way new mums can lose large amounts of hair post partum).
+However, a more common cause for baby bald spots is the time babies spend on their backs.
+This time spent constantly rubbing their heads on their mattress, bassinet, capsule, etc. causes their fine hair to be knotted and broken off or pulled out by the constant friction.

 Silky Tots 100% Mulberry Silk Bassinet/Cot Sleeves and Sheets help to reduce and prevent baby bald spots by reducing the friction on baby’s head (when compared to ordinary cotton sheets).
 This friction is the main culprit for matting, knotting, frizz and eventually the dreaded baby bald spot.